c3g/GenPipes_Docs/docs/source/tutorials/cvmfs_modules.rst

 mugqic_tools
 ````````````
-Perl, python, R, awk and sh scripts use in several bioinfomatics pipelines of the MUGQIC PIPELINE.
+Perl, python, R, awk and sh scripts use in several bioinformatics pipelines of the MUGQIC PIPELINE.
 Versions Available: 2.0.2, 2.0.3, 2.1.0, 2.1.1, 2.1.3, 2.1.4, 2.1.5, 2.1.6, 2.1.7

 MUMmer